 *Please note, this is just a description of my experience.
 I recommend you seek the advice of a doctor before you travel anywhere, and follow all rules, regulations, and recommendations of your home country and Croatia.

-Why I Traveled to Croatia Now
+Why I Traveled to Croatia in 2020

 And this isn’t my first visit.
 I’d visited Croatia in 2019 as part of my year of traveling the world, and fell in love in just three weeks.
 The food is great, it’s very safe for women traveling alone, and getting around is easy.

 It’s been off the tourist path for Americans until recently (thanks, Game of Thrones!), because it’s still not too easy to get here from the US – there are no direct flights currently.
-Plus it’s part of the EU but not in the Schengen Zone yet, so I can save my time to visit Greece.
+Plus it’s part of the EU but not in the Schengen Zone yet, so I can save my time to go live in Greece.
 I had planned to spend April here (plans?
 In 2020? lol) but instead I’m here in August.

 How I Traveled to Croatia